intcreator/simple-byu/README.md

 - Must follow Polymer 2.0 format and best practices
 - Use functional code (not imperative) where possible
 - Make an issue to discuss large changes before creating a giant pull request

+## Domain Fund

+Enjoying Simple BYU?
+Think it should have its own domain name?
+Donate to the [domain fund](https://www.paypal.me/intcreator/1).